Back to blog

 WaveguideClosed-form analytical modelAnalytical today; higher-fidelity refresh on the roadmap

-MZIArm-imbalance phaseTrained AI surrogate (Conv1D-MLP, spectrum)
+MZIArm-imbalance phasePlanned AI surrogate (Conv1D-MLP, spectrum; pending FDTD corpus)

 Five vendor exporters